Types Of Assets To Include On Your Mortgage Application

 Your income and salary information will be required on your mortgage application – but this is not an actual asset.
 Let’s walk through each asset type in more detail so you can be sure you list everything of value on your mortgage application.

 Be sure to list all of your cash and cash equivalents on your mortgage application.
 These assets include any cash you have on hand, the money in all of your checking or savings accounts, money market accounts, certificates of deposit (CDs) and more.
 In other words, any money you have in accounts that could be pulled out as cash should be listed.

 2. Physical Assets

 Physical assets include anything tangible that you own that’s valuable – anything that can be touched.
-Physical assets you should include on your home loan application include – but are not limited to – properties, homes, cars, boats, RVs, jewelry and artwork.
+Physical assets that can be sold for funds to be used to qualify for a mortgage include – but are not limited to – properties, homes, cars, boats, RVs, jewelry and artwork.

 3. Nonphysical Assets

 Nonphysical assets aren’t as liquid – and they don’t have a physical presence like a house or car.
 Pensions, 401(k)s, IRAs, bonds, stocks and even royalties fall into this category.
 You might be able to get rid of them or even borrow from them, but it would require planning.

 Any nonphysical asset that you can instantly convert to cash would fall into this category, like readily tradable bonds or stocks.
 Liquid assets are different from nonphysical assets because you can easily trade them for cash within a short amount of time.

 5. Fixed Assets